Links 10/18: +1 Insiteful

 This month in phrenology: “A series of studies conducted by Caltech researchers show that when people are shown photos of politicians they’re not familiar with, they can make better-than-chance judgments about whether those politicians have been convicted of corruption”.
 In particular. politicians with wider faces are more corrupt.
 And here’s a photoset in case you want to remind yourself what wide- and narrow-faced politicians look like.

 The partisan makeup of different occupations.
 Note the consistent pattern where professions that manipulate the physical world are conservative and professions that manipulate ideas are liberal (in a way that doesn’t seem to depend entirely on skills or salary).
-Also note how rare centrists are compared to partisans, even partisans of the side opposite the industry’s bias.

 Ben Carson (who, remember, is still the Secretary of Housing and Urban Development) comes out against NIMBYism, cites econblogger Noahpinion’s article.

-Note: Correction: I was mistaken here about Luke Muehlhauser’s post.
-It does not in fact seem to have gotten the two mixed up, when read carefully.
-(I still think it should be clearer about the distinction though, because, well.)